 I am always happy to meet with students to discuss the course material, or any issues you are having with assignments.
-For course-material questions, I do suggest you start by asking your question during class.
-It's likely that many of your classmates have the same question!
+For course-material questions, I do suggest you start by asking your question during class or on CANVAS.
+Many of your classmates may have the same question!

-For Spring 2024, my "visiting hours" will be on Tuesday afternoons, beginning 1/23, from 2:40-4:00, in my office, 565 Weston Hall.
+For Spring 2025, my visiting hours will be on most Tuesday afternoons, beginning 1/28, from 2:40-4:20, in my office, 565 Weston Hall.
 If you have an abiding schedule conflict and cannot realistically meet during this time slot, please email me.
+I will not be available to meet on 3/18 (spring recess), 4/29 (travel) or 5/6 (when Thursday classes meet).

 You can make an appointment through the CANVAS calendar system, when using CANVAS in a web browser (not the phone/tablet app).
 Open the course on CANVAS, select "View Course Calendar" (on the right-hand side of the page), then "Find Appointments" (again on the right-hand side).
 Select our course, then look for appointment slots.
+These are set up to allow only one appointment per student, but don't worry; we can arrange follow-up meetings as needed.